alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/sample_audiosource.rst

 Main
 ****
 Where the things start to deviate from the basic profile setup is when we define the role of the device during GAPM configuration phase.
-The role is set to be an *broadcaster* to be able to advertise and broadcast audio for other devices without a connection process.
+The role is set to be a *broadcaster* to be able to advertise and broadcast audio for other devices without a connection process.

 .. code-block:: c